Tejas1510/Hacking-Scripts/Python/Dictionary/README.md

-# ✔ Dictionary
+# Dictionary

+# Introduction:
-- ### A dictionary created using json data file and tkinter GUI.
+### A dictionary created using json data file and tkinter GUI.
-- ### Used data.json file and used those data importing json library.
+### Used data.json file and used those data importing json library.
-- ### Also modified the code for the case of interface (word having multiple meaning), if word is title or noun, and also developed the closest word matching technique in case of any typo.
+### Also modified the code for the case of interface (word having multiple meaning), if word is title or noun, and also developed the closest word matching technique in case of any typo.

+# How to use it:
+### Just enter your word you want to search and click on search button, the meaning will ne displayed accordingly in the ouptput textarea below clear button.

 ****